99designs/cmdstalk/README.md

 #   -cmd="": Command to run in worker.
 #   -tubes=[default]: Comma separated list of tubes.

+# Watch three specific tubes.
-cmdstalk -cmd="/path/to/your/worker --your=flags --here" --tubes="your-tube"
+cmdstalk -cmd="/path/to/your/worker --your=flags --here" -tubes="one,two,three"

+# Watch all current and future tubes.
+cmdstalk -all -cmd="cat"
 ```